HumanCellAtlas/data-portal-content/content/learn/userguides/accessing-data/quick-start-guide.md

 `python --version`

-The pip3 installer should come with Python 3.6.
-Verify this by running:
+The `pip3` installer should come with Python 3.6.
+Make sure that your path includes the Scripts sub-dir so that you will have access to the `pip3` program.
+Verify access after modifying the path by running:

 `pip3 --version`